ipv6-feet-under/WriteUps-dCTF21/Just Take Your Time/README.md

 Just Take Your Time
 ====================

-Looking at the [code](source/orig_just-take-your-time.py) this challange needs us to first calculate a product and than decrypting some DES.
+Looking at the [code](source/orig_just-take-your-time.py) this challange needs us to calculate a product first and then decrypting some DES.

 Connecting with NC looks like: